 It’s not a bad sharpening stone, just remember that it is rough and quite a bit bigger and heavier than, say, the Norton St. Gobain or the Fallkniven DC4.

-- Can be used with or without water
+- Can be used with and without water

 A 180/600-grit stone, this Gransfors Bruks sharpening stone is probably the highest-quality pocket, dry sharpening stone in this lot, although the Fallkniven/Dianova DC4 is just about on par with it.
 The difference is that the DC4 has a diamond side, which wears down metal quickly.
 The Gransfors stone is ceramic only, but man does it put a great edge on any blade.